-New London is a blue-collar town, with 43.89% of people working in blue-collar occupations, while the average in America is just 27.7%.
+New London is a blue-collar town, with 41.28% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New London is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in New London who work in office and administrative support (11.85%), teaching (7.17%), and sales jobs (6.06%).
+There are especially a lot of people living in New London who work in office and administrative support (13.92%), healthcare (5.46%), and teaching (5.43%).

-The per capita income in New London in 2010 was $23,271, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $93,084 for a family of four.
+The per capita income in New London in 2010 was $22,439, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
+This equates to an annual income of $89,756 for a family of four.
 However, New London contains both very wealthy and poor people as well.

 The people who call New London home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of New London residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New London include Irish, Polish, Dutch, and Norwegian.
+The greatest number of New London residents report their race to be White, followed by Native American.
+Important ancestries of people in New London include Irish, Polish, Norwegian, and Dutch.

 The most common language spoken in New London is English.
 Other important languages spoken here include Spanish and Chinese.